 Does your community qualify?

-- Wisconsin Free/Reduced Eligibility for All Public Schools (FY 2017) can also be used to determine area eligibility.
+- Wisconsin Free/Reduced Eligibility for All Public Schools (October 2018) can also be used to determine area eligibility.
 A SFSP site may operate in a suitable location within the attendance area of a school that has at least 50% of its' students eligible for free and reduced price meals during the school year.

 Although not typical, Summer Food Programs can operate in areas that do not qualify via census data or school data.
 These types of programs provide meals to children who have specifically been determined to be low-income.
 See SFSP Site Definitions and Eligibility Documentation for an overview of all site types and eligibility requirements.